Robbie Williams: Collaborations

 Robbie Williams collaborated with Australian pop star Kylie Minogue on the song "Kids".
 The single peaked at number 2 on the UK Singles Chart in 2000.
 Williams also collaborated with Australian film star Nicole Kidman on a cover of Frank and Nancy Sinatra's "Somethin' Stupid".
 The single reached number 1 on the UK Singles Chart in 2001.
 His single "No Regrets" featured Neil Tennant, and Neil Hannon on backing vocals.
 In 2001, Williams recorded "We Are the Champions" with Queen for the 2001 medieval adventure film A Knight's Tale.

 In 2002, Williams appeared on the track "My Culture" on the 1 Giant Leap album, alongside rapper Maxi Jazz (which features lyrics from the hidden track "Hello Sir" from Life thru a Lens).
 Williams also features on a double CD titled Concrete which was released on the same day as Rudebox.
 The CD features a concert recorded for the BBC featuring the Pet Shop Boys and Williams singing their classic hit "Jealousy".
 Their joint effort, "She's Madonna", was released as a single in March 2007.
 On 13 August 2007, a Dean Martin duets album was released, on which Williams sings "Please Don't Talk About Me When I'm Gone".

-In 2010 he announced the release of "Shame", a duet with Take That lead singer songwriter Gary Barlow, as the first single from his greatest hits collection, In and Out of Consciousness: The Greatest Hits 1990–2010, which was certified silver in the UK and charted in 19 countries worldwide.
-In 2010, Williams and comedian/actor Russell Brand along with Frank Skinner, David Baddiel and singer-songwriter Ian Broudie (of The Lightning Seeds), under the name "The Squad", recorded a new version of "Three Lions", the England football team's song, for the 2010 FIFA World Cup.
+In 2010, he announced the release of "Shame", a duet with Take That lead singer songwriter Gary Barlow, as the first single from his greatest hits collection, In and Out of Consciousness: The Greatest Hits 1990–2010, which was certified silver in the UK and charted in 19 countries worldwide.
+In 2010, Williams and comedian/actor Russell Brand along with Frank Skinner, David Baddiel and singer-songwriter Ian Broudie (of the Lightning Seeds), under the name "the Squad", recorded a new version of "Three Lions", the England football team's song, for the 2010 FIFA World Cup.
 In 2012, Williams recorded a duet with Mexican recording artist Thalía for the Spanish song "Te quiero dijiste (Muñequita linda)", included on her album Habítame Siempre.
+In 2014, he collaborated with Swedish DJ and record producer Avicii, lending his vocals to "The Days".

-In 2019 he collaborated with British comedian Jimmy Carr, co-writing the lyrics for "Live in Las Vegas" – the opening song of Williams's residency at the Wynn Las Vegas.
+In 2019, he collaborated with British comedian Jimmy Carr, co-writing the lyrics for "Live in Las Vegas" – the opening song of Williams's residency at the Wynn Las Vegas.
 A studio version of the song has been recorded excerpts of which have been used in promotional material for the show, but the song is not yet available for download.